Body Fat guide

 What this calculator is for

-The Body Fat Calculator uses circumference measurements to estimate body fat percentage, fat mass, and lean mass.
-The value is most useful for consistent trend checks.
+The Body Fat Calculator uses a Navy-style circumference equation to estimate body fat percentage, fat mass, and lean mass.
+The value is most useful for consistent trend checks, not diagnosis or official testing.

 Use it when you want to: Estimate body fat percentage without a scale that measures body composition.
 Track tape-measure changes over time.